 What are the disadvantages of POP?

 - Any activity related to your emails is not duplicated between computers.
-As such everyday tasks, such as reading, filing, and flagging of messages, will need to be undertaken on each machine.
+Everyday tasks, such as reading, filing, and flagging messages, will need to be undertaken on each machine.

 - Messages are only stored in one place.
 If your computer hard drives fail, all your emails will be lost.
 There will be no recovery option unless you actively back up your remote server.